25th May 2018 marked a new dawn on data security practices across Europe when the General Data Protection Regulation (GDPR) came into effect.

 Data centre apply for the same reason as above.

-We have just released our GDPR whitepaper, which addresses this and many more questions marketers might have in the countdown to 25th May.
+You can read or download our handy GDPR whitepaper here, which addresses this and many more questions marketers might have around GDPR.
 Becoming compliant requires time to get right, but it doesn’t have to be a minefield.
 In fact, it’s an opportunity to make sure your processes, security and relationships with third parties are watertight.